Moses Toata: International career

+Toata joined the Solomon Islands U23 Olympics team in 1995 and was part of the team that competed in the OFC U23 Olympic qualifiers in Adelaide in 1996.

 Toata's first inclusion in the national team squad was in June 1997 for the second round of OFC qualification for the 1998 FIFA World Cup.
 He was on the bench in a 13–0 loss to Australia but was not substituted on.
 On 15 June 1997, Toata made his international football debut.
 He was substituted on for George Kiriau at half time in a 4–1 win against Tahiti.
 He then went on to score his first international goal in the 89th minute.
 Toata went on to make nine more appearances, scoring no goals, for the national team, with his last appearance in 2004.

 Managerial career

 Solomon Warriors

 On 1 July 2012, Toata was appointed manager of Solomon Islands S-League side Solomon Warriors.
 In his first season in charge, the Solomon Warriors won the S-League.
 They also competed in the 2012–13 OFC Champions League where they finished third in their group and therefore did not advance to the knockout rounds.

 In the following season his team feature in three competitions.
-The league, the OFC Champions League and the Melanesian Super Cup.
+The S-league, the OFC Champions League and the Melanesian Super Cup.
 In the league Solomon Warriors finished second, one point behind Western United.
 At the OFC Champions league, the highest level of Oceanian football, Solomon Warriors played three games, winning against Vailima Kiwi FC 8–0, drawing with Waitakere United 1–1 and losing to A.S.
 Pirae 2–1 and finished third in their group, missing out on the knockout rounds by one place.
 In the Melanesian Super Cup, Solomon Warriors won the tournament, beating Tafea F.C. and Amicale F.C. in a three-team competition.

 In the 2015–16 season, Solomon Warriors won the S League, Totoa's second S-League title as a coach.
 His team retained their Melanesian Super Cup title, topping the table in a four-team competition.
 They beat Amicale F.C., Erakor Golden Star and Western United, winning against all three teams.
+Toata continued to lead the Warriors to win 3 more TSL titles in 2016, 2017 and 2018, with the 2018 TSL title as his final club season with Solomon Warriors.
+In total Toata has won 5 TSL titles with Solomon Warriors before he was appointed as the Technical Director of the Solomon Islands Football Federation.